 From Round 8 onwards, the Kings looked nothing like the team that had dominated the league for the past two years.
 They struggled to win games, giving up 100 points on nine occasions, and finished as one of the worst teams in the league at the defensive end.

 Much of the team’s success this season came from the pick-and-roll offence of Adams (19.4 points, 3.2 rebounds, 5.3 assists, and 1.1 steals) and Hunter (10.3 points, 7.0 rebounds, and 0.9 blocks).
 Bolden (8.5 points, 6.4 rebounds, and 1.1 assists) delivered some great games but understandably spent most of the season working himself back into basketball form.
-In comparison, Denzel Valentine (12.2 points, 5.3 rebounds, 3.9 assists, and 1.1 steals) and Dj Hogg (14.4 points, 5.3 rebounds, 3.0 assists, and 1.3 blocks) didn’t deliver as expected at both ends.
+In comparison, Denzel Valentine (12.2 points, 5.3 rebounds, 3.9 assists, and 1.1 steals) and DJ Hogg (14.4 points, 5.3 rebounds, 3.0 assists, and 1.3 blocks) didn’t deliver as expected at both ends.
 Sydney finished the season in fifth place and failed to make the post-season after losing to New Zealand during the play-in qualifiers.
 However, breakout seasons from rookie Alex Toohey (8 points and 4.0 rebounds), Kouat Noi (10.0 points, 4.5 rebounds, and 1.0 assists), who came close to winning the league’s best sixth-man award, and Galloway (10.3 points, 3.4 rebounds, and 1.2 steals) were the only real highlights of the season, showcasing the individual talent and potential within the team.

-Adams, who was named Kings MVP at the end of the season, delivered one of his best games of the season to clinched a post-season berth for the Kings.
+Adams, who was named Kings MVP at the end of the season, delivered one of his best games of the season to clinch a post-season berth for the Kings.
 Sydney recorded the biggest winning margin in franchise history, and of any team in the 40-minute era, destroying a depleted South East Melbourne (122-67).
 Adams hit 17-first-half points and went on to rack up 24 points, four rebounds and nine assists in 26 mins.
 He also notched up a career-high 39 points in just 27 minutes in a landslide Kings win over New Zealand (105-76).

-Jaylen Adams currently plays for the Sydney Kings and has played 53 games in his NBL career.
-He has averaged 20 points, 4 rebounds, and 5.5 assists since entering the league in 2021.
+Jaylen Adams currently plays for the Sydney Kings and has played 58 games in his NBL career.
+He has averaged 19.4 points, 4.1 rebounds, and 5.6 assists since entering the league in 2021.

 CAREER RANKINGS:

-– 38th in assists per game.
+– 37th in assists per game.

 HIGHLIGHTS: